 Intersectionality (Kimberlé Crenshaw, 1989) is the concept that all oppression is interconnected, in the nature of social categorizations such as race, gender, and class, as creating overlapping and interdependent systems of discrimination and disadvantage.
 Is the acknowledgment that everyone has their one and particular experience of discrimination, adversity, and oppression, and we must consider everything and anything that can marginalize people- gender, race, sexual orientation, physical ability, etc.

-This approach aims to contribute to the accessibility and could rise the discussion about ableism and cultural sensitivity in western yoga through the names of trauma-aware, trauma-sensitive, trauma-informed, etc. These systems have developed new frames of yoga practice as a therapeutic somatic method, which have successfully worked in therapeutic settings, vulnerable communities, and collecting scientific evidence.
+This approach aims to contribute to the accessibility and could rise the discussion about ableism and cultural sensitivity in western yoga through the names of trauma-aware, trauma-sensitive, trauma-informed, etc. These systems have developed new frames of yoga practice as a therapeutic somatic method, which have successfully worked in therapeutic settings, working with vulnerable communities, and collecting scientific evidence.

 *This post is inspired by the literature of Emerson and Hopper, and Judith Herman; the publication of SAMHSA's Concept of Trauma and Guidance for a Trauma-Informed Approach; and the article of Carastathis, Anna.
 (2014).
 The Concept of Intersectionality in Feminist Theory.
 Philosophy Compass.
 9. 10.1111/phc3.12129.